Ribwort plantain

 This section has been translated automatically.

-The suffix "rich" means "king", so the name plantain can be explained as "king of the ways".
+The suffix "rich" means "king", so that the name plantain can be explained as "king of the paths".

-Cave: Monitoring of digoxin or digoxin level may be affected.
+Cave: Monitoring of digoxin or digoxin levels may be impaired.

 Literature